History of the ambulance: Advances during the American Civil War

 More advances in medical care for the military were made during the United States’ Civil War.
 Union military physicians Joseph Barnes and Jonathan Letterman built upon Larrey’s work and designed a prehospital care system for soldiers, which used new techniques and methods of transport.
 They ensured that every regiment possessed at least one ambulance cart, with a two-wheeled design that accommodated two or three patients.
-These ambulances proved to be too lightweight for the task, and were phased out to be replaced by the "Rucker" ambulance, named for Major General Rucker, which was a four-wheeled design, and was a common sight on battlefield of that war.
+These ambulances proved to be too lightweight for the task, and were phased out to be replaced by the "Rucker" ambulance, named for Major General Rucker, which was a four-wheeled design, and was a common sight on the battlefield.
 Other vehicles were pressed into service during the civil war, including a number of steamboats, which served as mobile hospitals for the troops.
-It was in this period that the practice of transporting wounded soldiers to treatment facilities by railroad was introduced.
+It was during this period that the practice of transporting wounded soldiers to treatment facilities by railroad was introduced.